4GeeksAcademy/python-beginner-programming-exercises/exercises/13-Create-A-For-Loop/README.md

 The `for` loop lets you run the same code for different values.

-## 🔎 Important:

-+ Read more on loops: https://www.w3schools.com/python/python_for_loops.asp

 ## 📝 Instructions:

 1. Create a function called `standards_maker`.